Members of the Cat Educator team

 Marie Elen Dupuis

-A biologist and soon to be an animal health technician, Elen has worked with a myriad of animals, from mites to Siberian tigers.
+A biologist and an animal health technician, Elen has worked with a myriad of animals, from mites to Siberian tigers.
 With an unrelenting critical mind and an insatiable thirst for knowledge, she constantly defies the status quo and is particularly fond of complex cases.
 At Cat Educator, Elen is part of the scientific monitoring, revision and translation teams.

 Jennie Boulet